Azure/PSRule.Rules.Azure/docs/setup/configuring-options.md

 PSRule will automatically find this file within the current working directory.
 To set options, create a new file named `ps-rule.yaml` in the root directory of your repository.

-For configuring in-flight analysis, create a `ps-rule.yaml` in your current working directory.
+For configuring pre-flight analysis, create a `ps-rule.yaml` in your current working directory.

 !!!
 Tip
     This file should be committed to your repository so it is available when your pipeline runs.